Academic Preparation

 Caltech is hard.

 We will challenge you to think in new and innovative ways.
 And we expect you to prepare for that challenge by taking a strong curriculum in high school.
 In your first year, you'll start our core curriculum, which builds a foundation for all our majors.
-To prepare for that, we want to see that you have taken—or are in the process of taking—the following courses:

-- 4 years of math, including 1 year of calculus
+Four years of math, including one year of calculus* |

-- 1 year of chemistry
+One year of chemistry* |

-- 3-4 years of English
+Four years of English |

 We want to see that you are challenging yourself and doing well.
 That doesn't necessarily mean taking every AP class available.
 Rather, we want to see that you are willing to explore and take chances.
 If you take a class that will help you see the world in a different way, that's a challenge.